nixpkgs-architecture/pkgs-modules/use-cases/Separate-interface-from-implementation.md

 The interface and implementation of package definitions should be separated to ensure better maintainability, flexibility, and compatibility between different tools and approaches.
 A well-defined interface would allow package maintainers to focus on the implementation details while providing stability and consistency for end-users.
 It would also enable out-of-tree packaging libraries to interoperate with Nixpkgs more effectively, reducing the need for duplicated efforts and custom workarounds.

+While having clear interfaces is obviously good for maintainability, it is also a pretty powerful feature of Nixpkgs to allow things being overridden in a hacky way, e.g. through .overrideDerivation.
+We might not want to disallow such mechanisms entirely, since they're often the most convenient way to do local overrides.
+The alternative would be having to clone the package expression.
+Therefore we may want to still provide hacky override mechanisms like .overrideDerivation, as long as it's clear to users that such mechanisms don't come with any interface stability guarantees.

 ## Concrete examples

 Scenario 1: Out of tree implementations (eg. lang2nix)